📊 Market Intelligence · Updated Weekly

 CFTC Commitment of Traders

-What are the big funds doing in corn, soybean, and wheat futures?
-Managed money net positioning from the CFTC's weekly Disaggregated Futures-Only report.
-Updated every Saturday after Friday's release.
+What are the big funds doing across the grain board, the crush complex, livestock, and dairy?
+Managed money net positioning from the CFTC's weekly Disaggregated Futures-Only report, refreshed after each Friday release.

 What is the COT Report?